Safety ratings (from Waka Kotahi NZ Transport Agency)

 Nissan New Zealand sold new Leafs between 2012 and 2015 (about 80 were registered), but these were undercut by used imports (from Japan or UK).

 They stopped selling new vehicles until about 2019, when the next generation (ZE1) was supplied.
-While there has been a modest success as an NZ new vehicle, it is still the primary choice of used import EV.
+While it has had modest success as an NZ new vehicle, it is still the primary choice of used import EV.

 All Time